-We recognize revenue associated with product repairs, professional installation, and training services in the accounting period in which the services have been performed.
+We recognize revenue associated with product repairs, professional installation, training services, and other professional and operations services in the accounting period in which the services have been performed.

 c) Sales of Extended Product Warranty

 Revenue on extended product warranty for Novra's products is initially deferred and recognized in income on a straight-line basis over the contract period.
 Extended product warranty revenue is recognized only after Novra's one-year manufacturer's warranty expires.